 In their now cubic form, the vehicles are placed onto a moving belt that feeds a shredder.
 Just the name should be too much detail into what this machine does.
 In conjunction with a cutter, the now lumps of used-to-be-cars are broken down into smaller pieces of metal.
 We’d swear one can hear the screams and cries as the metal rips apart and any other air pockets are removed from the scrap as they drown down the shredder’s neck.

 The output from this process is a finer serving of metal, from which it is near impossible to tell which part of the vehicle is which.
-Only some semblance colour remains to distinguish which vehicle is the source of a corresponding piece of metal.
+Only some semblance of color remains to distinguish which vehicle is the source of a corresponding piece of metal.

 Related article: How to Get the Most Money Out of Your Scrap Car (in Toronto)